SamMajumder/EnviroInfer-Sundarbans/README.md

 J. A. Cummings and O. M. Smedstad.
 2013: Variational Data Assimilation for the Global Ocean.
 Data Assimilation for Atmospheric, Oceanic and Hydrologic Applications vol II, chapter 13, 303-343.

+### HYCOM/sea_temp_salinity:

+J. A. Cummings and O. M. Smedstad.
+2013: Variational Data Assimilation for the Global Ocean.
+Data Assimilation for Atmospheric, Oceanic and Hydrologic Applications vol II, chapter 13, 303-343.

 ## Machine Learning Approach

 ## Results